ricardomongza99/shop-cart/README.md

 # shop-cart
-A multi-layered web application built with Spring Boot
+A simple multi-layered web application built with Spring Boot.
+It demnostrates the seperation of concerns through the implementation of business, data, and presentation layers.